UrbanCode/Deploy-docs/docs/com.udeploy.doc/topics/app_environment_create.md

     ![The Environment Blueprint Properties window, which shows the name of the new environment and links to customize the properties for each node](../images/app_environment_create_a.gif)

 5. If you are creating an environment that is based on a cloud-based blueprint, specify the following information on this window:
     1. In the **Cloud Connection** field, make sure that the connection to your cloud system is listed.
 This list shows connections that you have access to, based on the security settings for those connections.
-This list shows only connections to clouds that use virtual system patterns; to provision environments on clouds through OpenStack Heat, see [Provisioning environments from the blueprint designer \(through OpenStack Heat\)](../../com.edt.doc/topics/env_provision_edt.md).
     2. In the **Choose Location** field, specify where to store the virtual nodes and how to allocate IP addresses to those nodes.
 Select **Cloud Group** to store the virtual nodes on one of the hypervisors in a cloud group.
 Select **Environment Profile** to provision the virtual nodes according to an environment profile.
 For more information about cloud groups and environment profiles, see the documentation for your cloud system.

         **Note:** If you have to specify both the environment profile and the IP group, first specify the environment profile on this page.
 Then, on the properties page for each node, specify the IP group for each node.